-Conformity with Cannock Chase District Council's Development Plan

-1.56 Policy CP8 Employment Land of the Cannock Chase Local Plan (2014) addresses the employment development needs of the District.
-It outlines that the proportion of development across the District's urban areas is expected to be broadly in line with their existing size.
-This proposal would result in the urban area of Rugeley/Brereton taking a slightly greater proportion of employment development than envisaged in the Local Plan

-(Part 1), although not to the same degree as the housing development.
+Conformity with Cannock Chase District Council's Development Plan development across the District's urban areas is expected to be broadly in line with their existing size.
+This proposal would result in the urban area of Rugeley/Brereton taking a slightly greater proportion of employment development than envisaged in the Local Plan (Part 1), although not to the same degree as the housing development.
 However, there has been a current shortfall identified in needs as set out in the most recent Employment Land Availability Assessment (2018) of around 2ha in employment land.
 Monitoring also identifies that there are very limited opportunities for new employment land within the Rugeley/Brereton area, given the near completion of the Towers Business Park, with almost 10 years of the current local plan period remaining.
 Opportunities are therefore likely to be limited to 'windfall' redevelopment sites, which cannot be readily identified at present.